Bayesian Hierarchical Models with Conjugate Full-Conditional Distributions for Dependent Data from the Natural Exponential Family: Appendix C: The Collapsed Gibbs Sampler

 It is straightforward to adjust this Gibbs sampler in variety of ways to be more appropriate for a particular problem.
-For example, one could consider different hyperparameters, different basis functions $\{\bm{\phi}_{j}\}$, assume constant DY parameters associated with $\bm{\eta}$, and assume heterogeneous DY parameters associated with $\bm{\beta}$ and $\bm{\xi}$.
+For example, one could consider different hyperparameters, different basis functions $\{\bm{\phi}_{j}\}${, update the shape and scale of the prior on $\textbf{V}^{-1}$,} and assume heterogeneous DY parameters associated with $\bm{\beta}$, $\bm{\eta}$, and $\bm{\xi}$.

 {It is important to note that many software packages have built in functions to simulate from beta and gamma distributions, which are needed when $j = k = 2$ and $j = k = 3$, respectively.
 However, it is common for the Gibbs sampler to produce small values of shape and scale parameters, which may lead to computational errors when simulating from a beta or a gamma distribution.
 In this setting, we simulate beta and gamma random variables using strategies outlined in \citet[][pgs.
 181, 182, and 419]{Devroye}.
 Additionally, if the shape and scale parameters are so small (i.e., close to zero) that it is not possible to simulate the beta and gamma random variables using the techniques in \citet{Devroye}, we reject the proposed sample.
 However, after a sufficient burn-in period of the Gibbs sampler, the acceptance rate is approximately equal to one.}